 Really, chocolate matzo toffee deserves the name Matzo Crack because it's so addicting!

 Yes, I complain a lot about the Passover restrictions on baking, but Salted Matzo Toffee Crack is welcome any time of the year!

 Slainté!
 L’chaim!
 Cheers!

-- Line a half sheet pan with foil.
-Arrange the four pieces of matzah on the cookie sheet to fit.
+- Line a half sheet baking pan with aluminum foil.
+Arrange the four pieces of matzo on the cookie sheet to fit.

-- Cover the matzah with the chocolate chips.
-Put back in the oven for another 3-4 minutes or until the chips start to melt.
+- Remove the baking pan from the oven and sprinkle the chocolate chips over the matzo.
+Put the baking pan back in the oven for another 3 to 4 minutes, or until the chocolate chips start to melt.

-- Remove from oven and spread the chips evenly over the top of the matzah with that same (now cleaned) offset spatula.
+- Remove the baking pan from the oven and spread the melted chocolate evenly over the top of the matzo with the large offset spatula.
+Sprinkle sea salt over the chocolate.

 - Let the baking pan cool on the counter for 30 minutes, then transfer to the refrigerator to chill until set, about 1 hour.

 - Break the slab into bite-sized pieces.
 Serve & enjoy!

 - Matzo Toffee Crack is best served fresh.
 It will keep at room temperature in an airtight bag for 3 to 4 days.
 After that, the matzo will soften as it gets stale.
 Since Passover lasts a week, you'll just have to make more!